The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 Iwata Ritsuen Seien VI 岩田律園 (passed away Nov.
 16th 2018), my grand-teacher.
 Survived by his son Akihiko Iwata 岩田昭彦

 The Fudaiji Seien Ryu way of playing is the most austere, unadorned style in Japan.
-It comes from what was over the rural countryside.
+It comes from what was once the rural countryside.
 It’s largely gone unappreciated in its original forms outside of its home because most masters opted to learn the more embellished versions from Myoan Taizan Ha, and/or offshoots thereof.
 However, because the Fudaiji Seien Ryu way of playing Honkyoku is the most minimalistic in all of Japan it holds tremendous value for those with humble aspirations or minimalist sensibilities.

 For example, there are no flashy techniques which can often obscure ones inability to play shakuhachi simply and well, i.e., the simplicity of Seien Ryu leaves us with nothing to hide behind.
 This also has the effect of exposing the habits we may have developed from other styles or from playing Honkyoku without guidance.